Trump Plans $100 Million Lawsuit Against DOJ Over Mar-a-Lago Search

 0:00

-Former President Donald Trump has submitted a memo detailing plans to sue the Department of Justice (DOJ) for $100 million in damages over the FBI’s search of his Mar-a-Lago property in 2022, claiming it was conducted in an illegal manner.
+Former President Donald Trump has submitted a memo detailing plans to sue the Department of Justice (DOJ) for $100 million in damages over the FBI’s search of his Mar-a-Lago property in 2022, claiming that it was conducted in an illegal manner.

 It alleges that the government violated the former president’s rights during the August 2022 search of his property that resulted in special counsel Jack Smith’s indictment against Trump, accusing him of illegally retaining classified documents.

-Actions carried out by Garland and Wray, the memo said, “were not discretionary but required as a matter of procedure and under the Constitution” and added they “should have never approved a raid and subsequent indictment of President Trump because the well-established protocol with former U.S. presidents is to use non-enforcement means to obtain records of the United States.”
+It added that the two “should have never approved a raid and subsequent indictment of President Trump because the well-established protocol with former U.S. presidents is to use non-enforcement means to obtain records of the United States.”

 Trump and two codefendants, valet Walt Nauta and Mar-a-Lago manager Carlos de Oliveira, pleaded not guilty in the case.